gtuja/GSL/README.md

 - [TOC](#toc)
 - GSL is a collection of C libraries for embedded devices.
-- GSL is comprised of NOS and modules that implement general purpose features.
+- GSL is comprised of NOOS and modules that implement general purpose features.
 - GSL shall be deployed as a platform independent static library.
 - Keep in mind [Golden ratio](https://en.m.wikipedia.org/wiki/Golden_ratio) and [Affordance](https://en.m.wikipedia.org/wiki/Affordance), divide and conquer with [Occam's razor](https://en.m.wikipedia.org/wiki/Occam%27s_razor).